The survey will open in a new window. Start now

 - who develops more serious symptoms that could be consistent with Zika virus infection

-- who visited a country where Zika virus transmission is ongoing or widespread and has symptom onset:
+- who visited an area where Zika virus transmission is ongoing or widespread and has symptom onset:

 - within 3 days after arrival